 Actions that make the campus intimidating, threatening, demeaning or hostile for another person are considered serious offenses by the University.
 Contemporary technology makes it possible for mistakes to be made more rapidly, and spread more widely, than ever before.

-When you compose, send, or redistribute electronic mail or voice mail, when you create or publish postings to World Wide Web pages (including images, message boards, social network sites, Twitter, or chat rooms), or mailing lists, or produce and submit for campus broadcast video materials, consider whether you would make those statements face to face with the person or people who may access your work.
+When you compose, send, or redistribute electronic mail or leave voice messages, when you create or publish postings to World Wide Web pages (including images, message boards, social network sites, Twitter, or chat rooms), or mailing lists, or produce and submit for campus or general broadcast video materials, consider whether you would make those statements face to face with the person or people who may access your material.
 The same principles pertain regarding people or groups you may address outside the Princeton University community as to those within.

 Harrassment and defamation

 University IT and digital resources may not be used to transmit malicious, harassing or defamatory content.

 You must be sensitive to the public nature of shared facilities, and take care not to display on workstations in such locations inappropriate images, sounds or messages which could create an atmosphere of menace or harassment for others.

 You also must refrain from transmitting to others in any location inappropriate images, sounds or messages that are clearly threatening, hostile, or harassing in contradiction to the code of civility defined in RRR.
 Use of anonymity or pseudonymity in any form of electronic or digital communication is for fraudulent purposes or accomplished with the intent to harass another, misrepresent oneself as another, or any other behavior in conflict with RRR, will be considered a serious transgression.